-Nima Peanut Sensor’s Performance Assessment
+Nima Peanut Sensor’s Final Performance Results

 Nima is the world’s first portable allergen sensor.
 The Peanut Sensor is Nima’s second product – the first product was the Gluten Sensor, that came out on the market a little over a year ago.
 (You can read more about the Nima Gluten Sensor sensitivity study here.)